-The 6th Annual HOPE in the AIR Gala will take place on September 10, 2022, benefiting Hospice & Community Care’s Sunflower Pediatric Program.
+The 6th Annual HOPE in the AIR Gala took place on September 10, 2022, benefiting Hospice & Community Care’s Sunflower Pediatric Program.
 This important program provides in-home palliative and hospice care to children and teens with serious illnesses, so family members can focus on quality time with their children.

 Your Help Drives Our Ongoing Efforts